coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Player Characters/Garf.md

 Status: Alive
 ---
 # General Information
+**Full Name:** Luna Rose

 **Class:** 4 Netrunner, 2 Nomad

-**Background:** \
-Is here because who doesn't need the cash money?
+**Background:** Is here because who doesn't need the cash money?
 Also, was tailing Emerick at the start and ended up here in part because he was here.
 # Additional Notes
-**Real Name:** Luna

 The last member of the [[Mercury Riders]] from Vegas.